uptonking/note4yaoo/dev/lib-state-blog-event-pubsub.md

 - There are two main strategies for observer pattern:
   - Push behaviour — when an event happens Observable object will notify all Observers by sending all the new data to them
   - Pull behaviour — when an event happens Observable object will notify all Observers and each Observer will pull the information it needs from the Observable
-- The most popular library for Observer pattern is RxJS with those concepts
+- The most popular library for Observer pattern is `RxJS` with those concepts

+- 提供了rxjs的使用示例
 # ref